CloudNationHQ/terraform-azure-ca/README.md

 ## Features

-- provides support for retrieval of container images from the registry using user-assigned identities
+Provides support for retrieval of container images from the registry using user-assigned identities

-- provides support for secrets to retrieve from a key vault backend scope
+Provides support for secrets to retrieve from a key vault backend scope

-- offers possibility to integrate the container app environment to your own vnet (vnet integration)
+Offers possibility to integrate the container app environment to your own vnet (vnet integration)

-- allows for ingress to be set to external (limited to container app environment), limited to the vnet or wide open
+Allows for ingress to be set to external (limited to container app environment), limited to the vnet or wide open

-- facilitates the use of custom domain names for your container apps
+Facilitates the use of custom domain names for your container apps

-- provides support for certificates for custom domain names
+Provides support for certificates for custom domain names

-- allows for multiple container apps to be deployed within a container app environment
+Allows for multiple container apps to be deployed within a container app environment

-- enables multiple container app jobs
+Enables multiple container app jobs

-- utilization of terratest for robust validation
+Utilization of terratest for robust validation

 <!-- BEGIN_TF_DOCS -->
 ## Requirements